Scholarships & Bursaries

 The Dr Daisy Ronco Scholarship is awarded for research into Nineteenth Century Studies with an emphasis on the role of women.
 Two scholarships are awarded, each for one week.

-The Ernest Walder Memorial Scholarship supports research in the Arts and Humanities.
+The Canon Symonds Memorial Scholarship is awarded to those studying in the fields of Christian Liturgy, Biblical Studies or Church History.
 Three scholarships are awarded, each for one week.

 The Father John Thorold Scholarship is for study in spirituality or liturgy.
-Five scholarships are awarded, each for one week.
+Three scholarships are awarded, each for one week.

-The General Scholarship Fund supports research in the Arts and Humanities.
-Six scholarships are awarded – each for one week.
+The Ernest Walder Memorial Scholarship supports research in the Arts and Humanities.
+Two scholarships are awarded, each for one week.

 For further information on how Gladstone's Library can support you please click here.